FrontISTR/FrontISTR_manual/markdown_files/en/docs/tutorial/example_03.md

-## Example of Actual Model for Eigenvalue Analysis
+## Actual Model Examples for Eigenvalue Analysis

-### Analysis Model
+### Analysis model

-A list of the verification examples of an actual model for the eigenvalue analysis is shown in Table 9.3.1.
-Among these models, the shapes of the model of EX07 (turbine rotor) and EX08 (spring) are shown in Figure 9.3.1 and Figure 9.3.2.
-The same shapes as in the verification example for the elastic static analysis where the verification contents are the same is used for the shape of the other models, and is already shown in the above.
-In order to execute an example of element type 731 and 741, a separate direct method solver is required.
+A list of examples of the actual verification models for eigenvalue analysis is presented in Table 9.3.1.
+The model shapes of EX07 (turbine rotor) and EX08 (spring) are also shown in Figs. 9.3.1 and 9.3.2.
+The other model shapes are the same as those of the examples previously discussed in the elastic static analysis, which has the same verification content.
+The examples of the element types 731 and 741 require a separate direct method solver.

 <div style="text-align: center;">
-Table 9.3.1: Verification Example of Actual Model for Eigenvalue Analysis
+Table 9.3.1: Examples of actual model verification for eigenvalue analysis
 </div>

 | Case Name | Element Type | Verification Model  | No. of Nodes | No. of Degrees of Freedom |